rpnlatex v1.4.2

 • @ Export stack item(s): Copy the top N stack items (default 1) to the clipboard as LaTeX text.

-• $ Extract the LaTeX source of the top stack item as a special code object.
+• $ Extract the LaTeX source of the top stack item as a "code" object.

 Tabf File Management